gravito/mstaxx/README.md

 1. ./test.sh
    * You can observe spike in CPU Load, and replication of 5 controllers.

 ## You can run entire kubernetes deployment using wrapper script.
-Prerequisite is that AWS Cluster should be deployed using KOPS.
+Prerequisite is that Kubernetes Cluster should be deployed using KOPS.
 1. ./wrapper.sh